 - For UE supporting power class 6 and measEnhCAInterFreqFR2-r18 with highSpeedMeasFlagFR2-r17 configured, if SMTC ≤ 40ms, TPSS/SSS_sync_inter is given in table 9.3.4-9; otherwise, TPSS/SSS_sync_inter is given in table 9.3.4-2.

+- For UE supporting [FFS capability name] [2], the TPSS/SSS_sync_inter is given in tables 9.3.4-12 and 9.3.4-13, for FR1 and FR2-1, respectively, provided the configurations and conditions in clause 9.1.y.4 are met.

 TSSB_time_index_inter: it is the time period used to acquire the index of the SSB being measured given in table 9.3.4-3, table 9.3.4-6 when highSpeedMeasInterFreq is configured and UE supports measurementEnhancementInterFreq-r17, and table 9.3.4-10 when highSpeedMeasFlagFR2-r17 is configured and UE supports measEnhCAInterFreqFR2-r18.
 When the SCG is deactivated, table 9.3.4-8 applies for an inter-frequency carrier configured by SCG and not configured by MCG and table 9.3.4-4 applies for an inter-frequency carrier configured by both SCG and MCG.
 Regardless of whether the SCG is activated or deactivated, table 9.3.4-4 applies for an inter-frequency carrier configured only by MCG.